Whether you own a business or run a passion project, having a website is a must.

 The main types of websites

 Having a website is only useful if it aligns with your goals.
-To avoid choosing the wrong type, here’s a quick overview of the 13 most popular types of websites on the internet:
+Here’s a quick overview of the 13 most popular types of websites on the internet:

 - Business — provides insights into a company to influence people’s buying decisions.